Non-Semisimple TQFT's and BPS $q$-Series: Commutativity of limits

 \section{Commutativity of limits}

-In this section we show that the assumption (i) of the Theorem \ref{thm:CGP-Zhat-torsion} is satisfied for a certain subclass of plumbing links.
-We will need the following proposition, which is slight generalization of a corollary to a proposition in\footnote{The proposition in \cite{lawrence1999modular} considers a slightly less general regularization} \cite{lawrence1999modular}: \begin{proposition} Let $C:\Z\rightarrow \C$ be a function with a period $M\in \Z_+$ and mean value 0.
-Then
+In this section, we show that the assumption (i) of the Theorem~\ref{thm:CGP-Zhat-torsion} is satisfied for a certain subclass of plumbing links.
+We will need the following proposition, which is slight generalization of a corollary to a proposition in~\cite{lawrence1999modular}.\footnote{The proposition in~\cite{lawrence1999modular} considers a slightly less general regularization.}